rvoskamp/InfoCenter-Customizations-Demo/custom/demo/README.md

     }
 ```

-If the existing REST API does not support your needs there is the ability to create a predefined SQL and then call into the REST API to execute it.
+If the existing REST API does not support your needs, you can create a predefined SQL and then call into the REST API to execute it.

-**sql.py** is a Python file which constructs an SQL statement that will be execute by the REST API before returning the results to the client. *component* is the name associated with the custom statement.
+**sql.py** is a Python file which constructs an SQL statement that will be executed by the REST API before returning the results to the client. *component* is the name associated with the custom statement.
 ```python
 def GetCustomSQL(component,inputDict):
     status = "ok"